MalikElate/jquery-server-side-calculator/INSTRUCTIONS.md

 ![base mode interface](images/baseMode.png)
 ---

-> Note: Do not use eval() to complete this assignment.
+> Note: Do not use val() to complete this assignment.

 ## Stretch Goals

--[] Convert the interface to look and behave like a calculator as shown below.
+-[x] Convert the interface to look and behave like a calculator as shown below.

   *Interfaces that mirror real world objects are often more intuitive and self-explanatory for users.*